|

 For one, because he can’t:

 “…it was impossible for the Time Lords to travel into their own future and they couldn’t change their own past.
-That was the fealty paid for their title.” – The Infinity Doctors by Lance Parkin

 Access to Gallifrey’s relative past is forbidden by the Time Lords’ Laws of Time as well as “certain higher powers” (the Guardians and Gallifreyan Gods), and similarly its future could never be directly seen and thus avoided.
 After a certain date, TARDISes physically could not enter or scan Gallifreyan space.

-“…for thirty thousand years, on a thousand planets, we [Time Lords] fought the Time Wars.
 The devastation would have destroyed the universe had it not been for the intervention of certain higher powers.
 Since that time, time has been stabilised.
-It is impossible to change Gallifrey’s past, or to know its future.” – The Infinity Doctors by Lance Parkin
+It is impossible to change Gallifrey’s past, or to know its future.”

 The television episode The Stolen Earth also makes it explicit that the Last Great Time War was “Time Locked”, preventing any of its antagonists attempting to alter the outcome of the war after the event (at least in theory; both Dalek Caan and the entire planet Gallifrey were able to penetrate the Time Lock!)
-It is unclear who saw fit to set up this Time Lock, though we suspect that “higher powers” were responsible.
+It is unclear who saw fit to set up this Time Lock, though we suspect that higher powers were responsible.

 Above: The planet Gallifrey in orbit of Earth, just prior to its destruction